 Exfoliate excess dirt and oil

 We know that exfoliating can get rid of dead skin cells, but how does this fare with those prone to fungal acne?
-Turns out dead skin cells, excess dirt, and oil can all contribute to the increase of yeast growth.
+Turns out dead skin cells, excess dirt, and oil might all contribute to the increase of yeast growth.
 Use a body exfoliator regularly (and especially post-workout) to lessen the chance of getting fungal acne.

 Make body wipes a gym bag staple

 A body wipe-down after a workout session is both refreshing and helpful in fending off breakouts.
 Keep a stash of body wipes in your gym bag to encourage a habitual routine of wiping away sweat and oil, at least until you can get to a shower.
-Salicylic acid wipes, in particular, can help reduce the potential of clogged pores and are ideal for acne-prone, sensitive skin types.
+Salicylic acid wipes, in particular, may help reduce the potential of clogged pores and are ideal for acne-prone, sensitive skin types.

 Use an oil-free moisturizer

 When you have fungal acne, the last thing you'll want to do is exacerbate it with what it loves most: oil.
 Especially if you're treating it with a strong topical (whether prescribed or not), you'll likely have bouts of dryness and irritation, and will want to reach for a moisturizer.
-Opt for one that's oil-free to keep fungal acne at bay.
+Opt for one that's oil-free to try to keep fungal acne at bay.

 Apply a topical tea tree oil